What’s the status of your company’s POS?

 For today’s retailers, the POS system plays a critical role in staying ahead of the competition, cultivating customer loyalty and increasing sales and productivity.
 Still, many organizations run outdated legacy systems that are incapable of handling the complexities of omnichannel retailing.

 Is your point of sale system preventing you from achieving your objectives?
-Here are 10 questions you can answer to quickly determine the state of your software:
+Here are 10 questions you can answer to quickly determine the state of your software.
+See more on POS.

 1. Is your POS software built with the customer in mind?